benwilcock/spring-cloud-stream-demo/docs/index.md

 * For **Kafka** the [KafDrop][kafdrop] tool on [`localhost:9000`][kafdrop-ui] may be used to observe the topics and the event messages.
 There is no login required.

 * For **RabbitMQ** the Rabbit Management Console can be found on [`localhost:15672`][rabbit-ui] may be used to observe the exchanges and the event messages.
 To login the username is `guest` and the password is also `guest`.
-To observe actual message content, you may need to create a queue manually and bind it to the topic using `#` as your routing key.
+To observe the actual message contents, you may need to create a Queue manually and bind it to the desired topic using `#` as your `routing key`.

 To keep up to date with the latest information on Spring Cloud Stream visit the projects dedicated [project page][project] on the Spring website.